cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Storing and loading your trained ``Tarantella.Model`` is very simple.

-Tarantella supports all the different ways, in which you can load and store a ``keras.Model`` (for a guide look for instance `here <https://www.tensorflow.org/guide/keras/save_and_serialize>`__).
+Tarantella supports all the different ways in which you can load and store a ``keras.Model`` (for a guide look for instance `here <https://www.tensorflow.org/guide/keras/save_and_serialize>`__).
 In particular, you can: